 Who It's Best For

 Adalo is perfect for freelancers, entrepreneurs, and small to medium-sized businesses looking for a user-friendly yet powerful platform.
-Its simplicity, combined with robust features, makes it ideal for those who want to create professional Android apps without the need for coding expertise.
-Whether you’re building a simple app or something more complex, Adalo’s flexibility suits a wide range of business needs.\
+Its simplicity, combined with robust features and unlimited database records on paid plans, makes it ideal for those who want to create professional Android apps without coding expertise.
+Whether you're building a simple app or something more complex that needs to scale, Adalo's flexibility suits a wide range of business needs.

 Pricing